fantaisie-software/awesome-purebasic/CONTRIBUTING.md

 Links to illegitimate/unauthorized resources _will not_ be included in this project.
 Any source code and resource that does not bare an _explicit_ license or permission of reusability is to be considered as copyrighted material.

-## Don't Use Issue to Submit Links
+## Don't Use Issues to Submit Links

 Please, don't open an issue to submit a resource link, hoping that other will add it for you!
 Instead, fork, edit and create a pull request.